 The Americans under Gen. Henry Harrington established headquarters in Cheraw by mid October of 1780.
 Whigs and Tories throughout the area continued to wage a bloody civil war which Gen. Greene called the worse he had ever seen.
 It is said that the violence here was “utterly unknown in any other part of the Union."

 In late Dec.
 1780, the American commander in the South Gen. Nathanael Greene arrived with a large part of his army and made a “camp of repose” just across the river from Cheraw.
 They stayed here until the end of January 1781.
 Here Gen. Greene toasted with cherry bounce the American victory at Cowpens.
 He also had made the boats on wheels that later played a part in the race to the Dan River in Virginia.
 Gen. Huger and “Light Horse” Harry Lee were in camp with Greene.
-(There is a story that the term “lynch” came from the officer in charge of the camp’s discipline who had the habit of convicting without a trial.)
 The Americans also established a forward outpost on the Wadesboro road several miles north of Cheraw.
 Gen. Greene left Cheraw on the road to Guilford Courthouse, which was to be one of the major battles of the Revolution.
 This train of events led to eventual American victory at Yorktown.

 Independence had come to the Old Cheraws with a terrible price.
 Aside from the loss of life, the economy was left in ruins.
 Loss of the British bounty on indigo, once the money crop in the Cheraws, loss of property including cattle, horses, and homes combined with the loss of slaves to British and Tory raiding parties made recovery slow and difficult.
 Prosperity was not really to return until the beginning decades of the 19th century.